João Manuel Pinto

-João Manuel Pinto Tomé Santos (born 26 May 1973), known as João Pinto or João Manuel Pinto, is a Portuguese former professional footballer who played as a central defender, currently manager of S.L.
-Cartaxo.
+João Manuel Pinto Tomé Santos (born 26 May 1973), known as João Pinto or João Manuel Pinto, is a Portuguese former professional footballer who played as a central defender.
+He is currently a manager.

 Playing career

 Pinto was born in Carcavelos, Cascais.
 During his career he represented Clube Oriental de Lisboa, S.C.
 Campomaiorense, C.F.
 Os Belenenses, FC Porto and S.L.
 Benfica, retiring in 2007 after abroad stints with Ciudad de Murcia (Spanish Segunda División) and FC Sion (Swiss Super League).
 In his country's Primeira Liga, he amassed totals of 191 games and 20 goals over the course of ten seasons.

 Used often as a last-minute centre-forward when his teams were trailing– he scored 12 competitive goals for Porto – Pinto appeared once for the Portugal national side, coming on at half-time in the 1–1 friendly draw against England at Villa Park, on 7 September 2002.